Metal Gear Solid 2: Sons of Liberty: Plot

-Raiden awakens on Arsenal before Solidus who reveals he had murdered Raiden's parents and raised him as a child soldier during the Liberian civil war.
+Raiden awakens on Arsenal before Solidus, who reveals he raised him as a child soldier during the Liberian civil war.
 Solidus leaves and Olga frees Raiden, explaining she is a Patriot double-agent forced to aid Raiden in exchange for her child's safety.
 After the Colonel begins acting erratically, Raiden discovers he is a construct of GW, damaged by the virus.
 Rose tells Raiden she had been ordered by the Patriots to become his lover and spy on him, and that she is pregnant with his child.
 Raiden finds Snake, who had helped Olga capture Raiden, so they could gain entry to Arsenal.
 Fortune battles Snake, while Raiden is forced into battle with AI-controlled Metal Gear RAYs.
-The virus causes the RAYs to malfunction, and Solidus kills Olga when she discloses her double-agent status to protect Raiden.
+The virus causes the RAYs to malfunction, and Olga sacrifices herself to save Raiden from Solidus.

 Snake and Raiden are captured, and taken to the top of Arsenal by Solidus, Fortune, and Ocelot.
-Ocelot reveals himself to be a Patriot agent and that the entire affair was orchestrated by the Patriots to artificially replicate a soldier (Raiden) on par with Solid Snake, titled the S3 Plan.
+Ocelot reveals himself to be a Patriot agent and that the entire affair was orchestrated by the Patriots to artificially replicate a soldier (Raiden) on par with Solid Snake titled the S3 Plan, by recreating the environment of the Shadow Moses Incident.
 Ocelot kills Fortune before being possessed again by Liquid Snake.
 Liquid explains that Ocelot's severed right arm was replaced with his own, and plans to hunt down the Patriots using his host's knowledge and the stolen RAY.
 Snake pursues Liquid, as Arsenal loses control.

 Arsenal crashes into Manhattan.
 Raiden is contacted by an AI impersonating the Colonel and Rose.
 It states that GW was the only AI destroyed, and that the S3 Plan's real purpose is to control human thought to prevent society's regression in the digital era from trivial information drowning knowledge and truth.
 They order Raiden to eliminate Solidus; refusal will result in the deaths of Olga's child and Rose.
 After Raiden defeats Solidus, Snake appears after tracking Liquid's RAY.
 Snake and Otacon plan to rescue Olga's child, and locate the Patriots, whose details were hidden in the GW virus disc.
 Raiden is reunited with the real Rose.

 In the epilogue, having decoded the disc, Otacon and Snake find it contains data on all twelve members of the Patriots' highest council, the Wiseman's Committee.
 However, the members have allegedly been dead for 100 years.